encointer/encointer-wallet-flutter/README.md

 * run all integration tests in `test_driver` directory: `flutter drive --target=test_driver/app.dart --flavor dev`

 ### Automated screenshots
 * Github actions is used to create automated screenshots for the specified devices there.
-However, running the integration tests will create screenshots for the currently running device.
+However, running the integration tests locally will create screenshots for the currently running device.

 #### Android Studio
 To run the in Android Studio a build flavor must be specified.
 Go to Run/Debug configurations and add the build flavor `dev` in the appropriate field.
 Other available values are in the in the android/app/src/build.gradle file.